From Paro to Bumthang – Experience the festivals and culture of Bhutan

 These visa and passport regulations apply to EU countries, Switzerland and the USA.
 Other nationals should check with the relevant consular authorities.

 There are no vaccinations required for traveling to Bhutan at this time.
-However, you should be vaccinated against tetanus, hepatitis A and diphtheria.
+However, you should be vaccinated against COVID-19, tetanus, hepatitis A and diphtheria.
 We recommend you consult your GP (general practitioner) in good time, about three months before your trip.